 Life was one of America's most popular magazines in 1965.
 The cover of the following week's magazine captured the night I saw the stars.

 A picture of my dad and me from about 1965.

 We got to see what people through most of history saw when the sun set.
 A beautiful sky filled with stars.
 If you looked, you could see the stars arranged in patterns that told wonderful stories from the heavens.

 Today, we live in a great world with huge cities and instant communication.
 I think this is the best time in history to be alive, but it's very different from the way people lived for almost all of history.
 If you didn’t have my experience, it might be difficult to understand how people could imagine a storybook in the sky.

 I've studied history because I've wondered how our civilization developed.
 This website is a result of what I've learned.
 The story of how we developed from prehistory to our modern world is fascinating.
-I hope you will join me in in these pages on my journey through time and space.
+I hope you will join me in these pages on a journey through time and space.

 I went on vacation to a small town in northern Vermont, high on a mountain.
 Even there, the small town of St. Johnsbury, twenty miles away, gave off too much light to see the sky the way I saw it almost 50 years ago.